Learning Support Assistant – SEN (Trauma-Informed Practice)

 About Our Partner School

-Our partner SEN school near Bury St Edmunds, Suffolk provides a nurturing environment for children with complex needs, including SEMH and Autism.
-With small class sizes and a strong, experienced team, the school takes a trauma-informed approach to ensure every pupil feels safe, understood, and empowered to grow.
+Our partner SEN school near Bury St Edmunds supports children with complex needs, including SEMH and Autism.
+With small class sizes and a strong multi-disciplinary team, the school provides a safe, nurturing and trauma-informed environment where pupils can grow socially, emotionally and academically.

 Safeguarding and Equal Opportunities